-Brief Overview about the top 10 Longest river in India
+Major Facts about the Longest river in India

 • Total length of the river Ganga is 2525 km.

-• It is the most sacred river in India regarding Hindu beliefs.
+• It is the most sacred river in India to Hindu beliefs.

 • It is a transboundary river of Asia that flows through India and Bangladesh.

-• The river Ganga originated from the Gangotri Glacier, located in Uttarakhand and starts at the confluence of Bhagirathi and Alaknanda rivers in Devprayag.
+• The river Ganga originated from the Gangotri Glacier, located in Uttarakhand, and starts at the confluence of the Bhagirathi and Alaknanda rivers in Devprayag.

 •The river flows through Uttarakhand, Uttar Pradesh, Bihar, and West Bengal.